Account Types – Day Trading Accounts Explained

 It is assumed these experienced investors can manage their own affairs and choices with regulatory limits.
 This includes the ability to trade higher risk products, such as binary options.

-Finally, retail traders looking for a way to avoid the ESMA bans could look to become professional traders.
+Retail traders could look to become professional traders.
 Not all retail traders will have this ability, but the downside of becoming a professional trader is that no regulatory protections are in place.

 Professional traders will need a minimum of two years’ trading experience in a relevant financial role and a minimum level of available funding, generally around £500,000, but this can be split between several accounts.
 Achieving professional trader status means higher leveraging options will open up on binary options, forex and CFDs.